doherty100/azuresandbox/README.md

 ## Quick start index

-The quick starts feature a modular design and can be deployed as a whole or incrementally depending upon requirements.
+The quick starts feature a modular design and can be deployed as a whole or incrementally depending upon requirements, and are intended to demonstrate sound architectural best practices including security and operational efficiency.
 Each is listed here in suggested order of deployment.

 * [terraform-azurerm-vnet-hub](./terraform-azurerm-vnet-hub/)
   * Shared [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group)